Data Structures

 {'ecoli': 4.6, 'human': 3000, 'corn': 50000, 'yeast': 12000}

-We can represent our dictionary similarly to how we did with the list, but this time we will have keys instead of indices.
+We can represent our dictionary in a table similarly to how we did with the list, but this time we will use keys instead of indices.

 Table 3: Dictionary, where keys are species name and values are length of the species’ genome in kilobases.